CCSU-DesignPatterns-F21/graduate-final-project-public-group-1/README.md

 ```
 # Example implementation:

-set the contents of your XML file as
+In the Main class of your app, set your CacheConfig:
 ```
 //import some members of this package: import designpatterns.utils.ConfigCache;